gabrielrovesti/Security-and-Risk-Management-and-Certifications-UniPD/Notes/Security and Risk Simple (for real)/main.typ

 - Direct: leading strategies, developing a security policy

 - Monitor: performances measured with metrics

 - Evaluate: assessing and verifying the results of monitoring

 - Communicate: reporting stakeholders' requirements

 == Security report

-_Reporting_ enables stakeholders to ensure that information security is being managed effectively, including policies, evaluation and responses to a system.
+#underline[Reporting] enables stakeholders to ensure that information security is being managed effectively, including policies, evaluation and responses to a system.

 - Includes costs and benefits